JowitaKa/blog-starter-kit/_posts/career-path.md

 ---
 title: 'there are different ways of getting where you think you are going'
 excerpt: 'Funny enough with time I realized that with a set of skills you master you could choose very different professions.
 The most important is in the end to stay open-minded and to believe in the motives and goals, putting your time and effort in something meaningful to you.'
-coverImage: '/assets/blog/hello-world/cover.jpg'
+coverImage: '/assets/blog/career-path/cover.jpg'
 date: '2023-07-03T05:35:07.322Z'
 author:
-  name: Jowi
+  name: Jowita
-  picture: '/assets/blog/authors/tim.jpeg'
+  picture: '/assets/blog/authors/jowita.jpg'
 ogImage:
-  url: '/assets/blog/hello-world/cover.jpg'
+  url: '/assets/blog/career-path/cover.jpg'
 ---

-I had taken a few different directions on my career path
+I had definitely taken a few turns on my career path
 ## Who?

 ### Translator